jtconnors/sign_drs/README.txt

 created on the fly.

+BEFORE RUNNING

+The drs-sign-ruleset.ps1 script contains a variable called JDK_HOME that is set to the latest Java 8 update (as of the creation of this document, 13-December-2017, it is Java 8 update 152).
+It's assignment appears near the top of the script and looks like this:

+   Set-Variable -Name JDK_HOME -Value "C:\Program Files\Java\jdk1.8.0_152"

+You must either install JDK 8 update 152 in the same directory assigned above or modify the JDK_HOME variable to match your installation environment.
+Because JDK 8 update 152 changes some of its default behavior compared to previous updates, no earlier release should be used.
+As newer updates to the JDK appear, they should be definitely used instead.

 TRYING IT OUT

-With no modification to the script contained in this repository, it should be straightforward to create a sample self-signed rule set.
-Issue the following commands from a DOS CMD prompt in the directory containing both this README.md file and the drs-sign-ruleset.ps1 script:
+After verifying that a proper JDK_HOME value has been supplied in the drs-sign-ruleset.ps1 script, it should be straightforward to create a sample self-signed rule set.
+Issue the following commands from a DOS CMD prompt in the directory containing both this README.txt file and the drs-sign-ruleset.ps1 script:

    copy sample-ruleset.xml ruleset.xml
    powershell .\drs-sign-ruleset.ps1